oakjs/oak-server/documentation/plan.md

 * [x] Basic websocket server.
 We'll use express and Socket.io.
 See model app in resources below.
 * [x] Communication protocol (essentially analogous to flux/redux actions)
-* [ ] Function to bundle up the meta-information of a project stored in a directory structure
+* [ ] Function to bundle up the meta-information of a project stored in a directory structure.
 * [ ] Actions to
   * [ ] Return meta-information on a project
   * [ ] Return specific resources